LeeMeyer/rhyme-detector/README.md

 # rhyme-detector

-✍️ Find all the rhymes in any text, fast.
+🕵 Find all the rhymes in any poem, fast.

 ## Dependencies